• Skip to primary navigation

 Step 2: While the lentils are soaking, grate the carrot.
 I use a box grater for this.

-Step 3: Finely chop the green chilli and coriander leaves.
+Step 3: Finely chop the green chili and cilantro.

-Step 5: Now in a mixing bowl, add the grated carrot, chopped green chilli and fresh coriander.
+Step 5: In a mixing bowl, add the grated carrot, chopped green chili and fresh cilantro.
 Add the drained lentils, salt, coconut and ground black pepper.
-Add the juice of lime.
+Add the juice of a lime.
 Mix well.

 Mum's top tip: Mix and massage the salad with your hand.
 It will taste even more delicious!

-The salad is ready to it.
+The salad is ready for it.
 If you have the time, let the salad rest for 30 minutes.
 This will allow the juices to mingle and enhance the flavours.

 Pro tip: If you plan on having this salad later, do not add the salt in just yet.
 Add the salt a few minutes before serving.
 This will keep the salad crunchy and juicy!